Factoring by Grouping

 For a trinomial of the form ax2 + bx + c, find two numbers whose product is ac and whose sum is b, and use those numbers to split the middle term.
 Sounds like a riddle, but this rule actually does work.

 Applying this rule to the previous example, we needed two numbers whose product was 2 × 30 = 60 and whose sum was 17.
-By going through all the possible ways to produce 60 as a product of 2 numbers and looking at the sum of those two numbers, we found that 5 and 12 were the numbers we wanted.
+By going through all the possible ways to produce 60 as a product of two numbers and looking at the sum of those two numbers, we found that 5 and 12 were the numbers we wanted.
 No need to be overwhelmed, there weren't that many possible ways.
 This process won't take up your whole afternoon.
 You'll still be able to make it to the mall before it closes.

 The work went like this: